Malcolm Baldrige Jr.: Secretary of Commerce

-Baldrige's award-winning managerial excellence contributed to long-term improvement in economy, efficiency, and effectiveness in government.
-Within the Commerce Department, Baldrige reduced the budget by more than 30% and administrative personnel by 25%.
+Baldrige's award-winning managerial excellence contributed to long-term economic improvement, efficiency, and effectiveness in government.
+Baldrige reduced the budget within the Commerce Department by more than 30% and administrative personnel by 25%.

-"How Plain English Works for Business, Twelve Case Studies" was published by the U.S. Department of Commerce with his introduction, in 1984.
+"How Plain English Works for Business, Twelve Case Studies" was published by the U.S. Department of Commerce with his introduction in 1984.
 In it were twelve chapters on how "translations" of complex legal wording or bureaucratic jargon could be simplified and made more clear to any reader.
 In the section on insurance policy language, an example showed the cumbersome nature of "While this policy has a loan value, the owner may obtain an advance from XYZ Company upon assignment of the policy as sole security."
 It became "You can get a loan from us on your policy while it has a loan value.
 The policy can be the sole security for the loan."

 Baldrige's introduction read, in part, "Talking or writing in plain English is a challenge to both the private and public sectors.
 In this book of case studies, 12 corporations and trade associations tell how they met this challenge.
 I am grateful for the efforts their officials have given to this partnership project."

-Baldrige worked during his boyhood as a ranch hand and earned several awards as a professional team roper on the rodeo circuit.
-He was the Professional Rodeo Cowboys Association's Rodeo Man of the Year in 1981 and was installed in the Hall of Great Westerners of the National Cowboy and Western Heritage Museum in Oklahoma City, Oklahoma, in 1984.
+Baldrige worked as a ranch hand during his boyhood and earned several awards as a professional team roper on the rodeo circuit.
+He was the Professional Rodeo Cowboys Association's Rodeo Man of the Year in 1981; he was installed in the Hall of Great Westerners of the National Cowboy and Western Heritage Museum in Oklahoma City, Oklahoma, in 1984.
 Baldrige once appeared on the television game show To Tell the Truth pretending to be rodeo tie-down roping champion Dean Oliver.
 He was inducted into the ProRodeo Hall of Fame in Colorado Springs, Colorado, in 1988, rodeo's highest honor.